 - Road: Conference competition in March and April, National Championships in early May

-As part of the Club Sports program, CU Cycling receives limited financial and organizational support from the university.
-Unlike the sports that are part of the Athletic Department, CU Cycling is primarily self-financed and self-run.
+As part of the Club Sports program, CU Cycling receives limited organizational and financial support from the university.
+Unlike the sports that are part of the Athletic Department, CU Cycling is run by students and primarily self-financed.
 CU Cycling competes against schools with “varsity teams” that provide significantly more resources to their cycling programs, including scholarships.
-While the CU’s long-term goals include elevation to varsity status, we continue to be competitive with varsity programs in Colorado and nationwide.
+Despite being a club team, we continue to be competitive with varsity programs in Colorado and nationwide.

 Elected Team Officers

-Below is a list of the elected team officers for the 2019 year.
+Below is a list of the elected team officers for 2023-24.
 Elections are held in January of every year.
 All officers monitor the firstname.lastname@example.org email, so please direct any specific questions there.